ars3n11/MineSweeper/README.md

 - A DLL without a `.text` section (e.g.: `FileSync.Resources.dll` and `FileSync.LocalizedResources.dll` loaded by `OneDrive.exe`).
 - Non-consecutively committed PE sections.
 The only example I have observed during my testing was `kernel32.dll` in a x86 process running on a x64 system where.
 The committed memory regions had reserved memory regions in between them preventing `ReadProcessMemory` function from reading the target module all at once.
 - Modules with large chunks of `.text` section being overwritten.
 In my testing I have come across several instances where random parts of a module's `.text` section were overwritten resulting in a false positive.
 I was not able to explain this behavior since it was sporadic and affected different modules each time.
 Normally, a hooked module would have less than 1% of its `.text` section modified so that is what MineSweeper is checking for to avoid this condition.

+## How it Works

+Below is a high-level overview of the unhooking (`-u` flag) workflow which also invokes module enumeration (`-l` flag) and sweeping for hooks (`-s` flag) functions.

+1. Enumerate target process modules via `EnumProcessModulesEx` function.
+1. Identify modules of interest by their file name / path.
+1. [If targeting a remote process] Copy over the remote process module to our local process using `ReadProcessMemory`.
+1. Map view of file of the module of interest on disk using `CreateFileMapping` (`PAGE_READONLY | SEC_IMAGE_NO_EXECUTE`) and `MapViewOfFile`
+1. Byte-to-byte comparison of the `.text` section of the dll saved on disk against the dll module loaded by the target process in memory.
+During this process, MineSweeper takes a note of the original values currently present in the dll on disk as well as the modified values identified in memory.
+1. [For the `-l` flag only] Cross-reference `.text` section differences to specific function ordinals in the PE EAT (portable executable export address table).
+1. Modify remote process target module memory permissions to `PAGE_EXECUTE_READWRITE` using `VirtualProtectEx` in order to overwrite the hooks.
+1. Overwrite the hooks in the target module using `WriteProcessMemory` for a remote process or simply dereferencing the memory pointer for a local process (in order to avoid `WriteProcessMemory` call).
+1. Modify the memory permissions back to the original ones using `VirtualProtectEx`.

+## Red Team Operational Security Considerations

+MineSweeper currently possesses very limited set of evasion techniques.
+The primary goal of the project was to do required heavy-lifting for hook detection across as many DLLs as possible on a modern Windows system.

+Nonetheless, in my testing it was working fine (enumerating hooks and unhooking remote process modules) on systems with cutting-edge enterprise EDRs.
+This was true so long the MineSweeper's Cautious mode (`-c` flag) was on.

+Below is a short list of MineSweeper's opsec features:

+- The Cautious mode (`-c` flag) will unhook MineSweeper's own process first before attempting to manipulate a remote process.
+- Creating on-disk file mapping is done with `PAGE_READONLY | SEC_IMAGE_NO_EXECUTE` permissions in order "to avoid triggering multiple image load events".
+Shout out to [@slaeryan](https://twitter.com/slaeryan) for the [tip](https://twitter.com/slaeryan/status/1336959057232449536).
+- Overwriting local process hooks is done by memory address pointer dereference to avoid calling `WriteProcessMemory` function.

 ## Demo
 See Vimeo link here.